Skip to main content

 Conclusion

-Complete company payroll management in 2026 is no longer just a simple monthly administrative process.
-It has become a strategic process, at the crossroads of regulatory compliance, digital transformation, and personal data security.
-DSN, pay slip dematerialization, probative archiving, GDPR, professional equality index: obligations multiply and intensify.
+Complete enterprise payroll management in 2026 is no longer simply a monthly administrative process.
+It has become a strategic process, at the intersection of regulatory compliance, digital transformation, and personal data security.
+DSN, pay slip digitalization, evidential archiving, GDPR, gender equality index: obligations multiply and intensify.

-In this context, electronic signature imposes itself as an inescapable lever for making the entire payroll cycle reliable, faster, and more secure — from employment contracts to final settlements.
-We accompany you in this transition with an eIDAS-compliant solution, integrable with your existing tools and adapted to your document volume.
+In this context, electronic signature establishes itself as an indispensable lever to reliabilize, accelerate, and secure the entire payroll cycle — from employment contracts to final settlements.
+Certyneo supports you in this transition with an eIDAS-compliant solution, integrable into your existing tools and adapted to your documentary volume.

 Ready to optimize your payroll management?
-Contact us or request a quote to estimate the concrete savings you can achieve starting today.
+Discover Certyneo pricing or calculate your ROI in less than 2 minutes to estimate concrete savings you can realize starting today.

 Try Certyneo for Free